JetStarBlues/XV6/README2.md

 ## Make - Permission Denied

-When you first run `make`, you may get a `permission denied` error when `make` tries to execute the perl files `sign.pl` and `vectors.pl`.
+When you first run `make`, you may get a `permission denied` error when `make` tries to execute the perl files `bootsign.pl` and `trapvectors.pl`.
 To resolve this problem, you need to give the files execute permission.
 This can be done as follows:

 ```
 chmod a+x src/bootsign.pl